connornishijima/NumberJack/README.md

 The "jack.**track**()" function is where the magic happens.
 Let's break it down:

     jack.track(
-      &blink_state,  // The variable to track (A reference (&) to it's location in memory, actually) t_bool,        // The data type - in this case a boolean "Blink State", // The "Pretty Name" of this variable to be seen in the app "Output",      // The "Pretty Name" of the category this variable belongs to
+      &blink_state,  // The variable to track (A pointer/reference (&) to it's location in memory, actually) t_bool,        // The data type - in this case a boolean "Blink State", // The "Pretty Name" of this variable to be seen in the app "Output",      // The "Pretty Name" of the category this variable belongs to